WebOrigami/blog-intro/README.md

 If you'd prefer to create every file by hand to confirm there's no magic involved, make your own project folder and inside that create:

 - a `package.json` file like the one here
-- some sample blog post files like those in the `markdown` folder
 - an empty `src` folder
+- a `markdown` folder with some sample blog post files like those in the `markdown` folder here

 Then use a currently-maintained version of [Node.js](https://nodejs.org) (v20 or later) to install Origami with: